Dedekind Zeta motives for totally real fields: The motive of a product-hyperbolic manifold

-The corollary gives a strategy for constructing elements in rational algebraic $K$-theory, which goes back to Beilinson and Deligne.
-The essential idea is to write down a sum of framed mixed Tate motives, using the cohomology of simple algebraic varieties, in such a way that the reduced coproduct vanishes.
+\end{prop} This gives a strategy for defining elements in rational algebraic $K$-theory via $(\ref{extgroups})$.
+The essential idea \cite{BD} is to construct a framed mixed Tate motive out of simple algebraic varieties in such a way that the reduced coproduct vanishes.

+\begin{rem} In this paper, the mixed Tate motives that we construct are cohomological, and will typically have framings in weights $0$ and $2n$.
+They will be systematically be Tate twisted by $(n)$ to bring their weights to $-2n$, and $0$ respectively, in order to fit with the standard formalism above. \end{rem}